Grant County Community Health Council

 New!
 Great Places to Walk in Grant County-18 great trails to visit in the area, including trails listed by 4-fitness levels, descriptions of trail conditions, and if the trails are stroller or handicap accessible, or dogs allowed.

-THE MISSION of the Health Council is to enhance the quality of your mood naturally and of life in Grant County, New Mexico, through assessment of needs, planning and prioritizing, and coordinating of efforts to meet those needs.
+THE MISSION of the Health Council is to enhance acls online certification and of life in Grant County, New Mexico, through assessment of needs, planning and prioritizing, and coordinating of efforts to meet those needs.